jefgen/icu/docs/userguide/collation/customization/ignorepunct.md

 prefixes sorting less-than longer ones), like in last-name+first-name sorting, except only among tertiary-equal strings.

-For example: “de-luge” < “delu-ge” < “deluge” < “deluge-”.
+For example: "de-luge" < "delu-ge" < "deluge" < "deluge-".

 In ICU, this option is selected with alternate=shifted and strength=quaternary|identical.

-The implementation “shifts” the primary weight p of the collation element \[p, s, t, q\] of each variable characters down three levels: \[0, 0, 0, p\].
+The implementation "shifts" the primary weight p of the collation element \[p, s, t, q\] of each variable characters down three levels: \[0, 0, 0, p\].
 Regular characters with primary collation elements get a high quaternary weight, higher than that of any variable character.